Cymatic Sound Bath Meditation

 And the best news?
 Giving yourself a break from stress by slowing down your brain wave vibrations to a deeply meditative state is one of the best ways to supercharge your immune system.

-For the first time, Rufus is delighted to be partnering with Micha Dahan, a multi-disciplinary visual artist, a cinematographer and director, and cymatic and video feedback artist.
+Rufus is delighted to be collaborating again with his dear friend Micha Dahan, an uber-talented multi-disciplinary visual artist, cinematographer and director, and a remarkable cymatic and video feedback artist.

 Cymatics is the study of visible sound and vibration.